 Annoyingly averted with Buzz Lightyear the doll itself until the latest iteration, even though they spell out exactly what's in him right in the first movie.
 Every Buzz Lightyear toy to come out for the first two films only had at most three of the features mentioned in the commercial, and missed several from the films.
 Thinkway's latest attempt neglects only Karate Chop Action, due to the mechanics required necessitating a choice between it and the far more used spring-loaded wings.
 They did however make a different version of Buzz specifically for the Karate Chop Action.

-Deus ex Machina / Ass Pull: Every time the Pizza Planet truck appears in the films.
+Deus ex Machina / Ass Pull: Played for laughs every time the Pizza Planet truck appears in the films.
 In the first, it appears out of nowhere to take Buzz and Woody to Pizza Planet and is done even more so in Toy Story 2.

 Averted in Toy Story 3.
 The Pizza Planet truck is involved in the Back Story of the film's antagonist, but only (indirectly) leads him to disappointment.

 It could also be interpreted as a Diabolus ex Machina, in that sense as it's the reason Lotso ended up at Sunnyside.

 In the third, the LGM's returning to save the gang with the claw as they're about to be melted down, but the entire scene was done so well, who could gripe?
 Also, the writers did keep reminding us of their religious fascination with claws throughout the film.
 As well as have them taken off-screen early on during the dump sequence.
 Foreshadowing, done right!